-Abdul-Malik Shakir, President
+Abdul-Malik Shakir, President, Hi3 Solutions

 The Health Information Exchange (HIE) space has been witnessing a stir caused by the incongruence in the implementation of data exchange standards within commercial healthcare software products.
 In many cases, the problem is the varying degrees to which vendor products adhere to and leverage the full capabilities outlined in the standards.
 This also applies to certified vendor products that are facing difficulties interfacing with one another due to disparities in how the options defined within the standards have been implemented.
 Identifying such deficiencies through their suite of HIE tools is California based Hi3 Solutions.
 After detecting adherence gaps within existing interface capabilities, Hi3 Solutions’ tools provide design transformation capabilities to overcome application interface disparities by enhancing existing middleware products such as interface engines, vocabulary servers, and enterprise service bus.

 Hi3 Solutions’ adaptability tool HL7—an international standard that allows healthcare organizations to easily share clinical information—has been a great addition to the firm’s solutions wing.
 The HL7 standard provides standardization for healthcare system data and enables the derivation of meaningful quality and performance measures, and the development of evidence-based best practices.
 “Our products assist organizations seeking transition to this new paradigm of health information exchange by providing technologies and techniques that facilitate the use of all information exchange modalities,” says Abdul-Malik Shakir, President, Hi3 Solutions.